Practical sustainability

 In the cable industry, there is currently a rise in biobased materials, like biopolymers made of soy.
 Biobased material has less adverse consequences for the environment than regular plastics made of petroleum.
 However, there is still a huge lack of clarity about the long-term environmental impact and life span, which is why Nexans still makes very limited use of biobased materials.

-In 2022, Nexans started a extensive global technical study, to map the opportunities and properly test potential materials.
+In 2022, Nexans started an extensive global technical study, to map the opportunities and properly test potential materials.
 We focus on:

 • Technical qualities: does it have the right mechanical qualities, is the long-term quality ensured and does it meet the product standards?

-• Sscalability: can sufficient quantities be produced for large-scale production?
+• Scalability: can sufficient quantities be produced for large-scale production?

 • Environmental impact of the materials: is the environmental benefit in the life span demonstrably positive?